yuvraj-05828/lab-react-think-with-react-boilerplate/README.md

 `cd first-react-app
 npm start`

-To run it just go to open the console and go the the application directory and just type `npm start`
+To run it open the console and go the application directory, and just type `npm start`

-#### Task:
 Your task is to display `hello Kalvium` -->  using this method.

-## Submission
+## How To Submit

-If you didn't add, commit and push the changes you made, this is the last call. :smile:

-For each part - create a new repository. please share your github links with your Mentors.
-Your Mentor's will check up your work and provide feedback.
+For each part - create a new repository and share your GitHub links in this [form](https://docs.google.com/forms/d/1FsIKaMGG8g_xISwHg0oGVQJpgHCXVRQGSQmpytu-b_o/viewform?usp=pp_url&entry.1483932328=CSK101-M4-L120).

 ## Summary